 Students are guided by multiple mentors as they move through the program.
 In the early stages, the DGS serves as all students' primary advisor.
 The DGS guides student through coursework and integrates them into the program through the proseminar series and individual meetings.
 After the qualifying exam, the DGS is no longer the primary mentor, but continues to advise students.
 The DGS still checks in to make sure students are reaching milestones appropriately and meets with students to address any issues that arise.
-The DGS also runs a job market workshop.
+The DGS also runs the job market workshops for advanced students.

 The DGS also carries out annual reviews of all graduate students at the end of each academic year.
-In April, students complete annual progress reports in which they reflect on their progress and describe their future plans.
+In April, students complete annual progress reports in which they reflect on their progress and describe future plans.
 The DGS reviews these progress reports, tracking sheets, and other records.
 The DGS may also consult with the Graduate Affairs Committee or other faculty on students' progress.
 The DGS then writes a letter to each continuing student with an evaluation of their progress, an update on their funding, and advice for the coming year(s).
-The Graduate Admin emails the letters to students in May with a cc to the advisor (if other than the DGS).
+The Graduate Administrative Assistant emails the letters to students in May, as well as their advisor (if other than the DGS).